The 10 Best TV Shows About Jail, Prison, and Inmates

 In this BBC miniseries starring Sean Bean and Stephen Graham, the characters are dripping with thick and intense drama—and that's enough to reel in UK viewers (who didn't leave disappointed).

-Mark Cobden (Sean Bean) is an inmate we'd do anything to set free.
+Mark Cobden (played by Sean Bean) is an inmate we'd do anything to set free.
 His innocence and nerves melts our hearts.
-Meanwhile, his guard Eric McNally (Stephen Graham) isn't having much of a better time.
+Meanwhile, his guard Eric McNally (played by Stephen Graham) isn't having much of a better time.

 As dark as Time is, the story is more somber, reflective, and threatening than it is pumped with senseless violence.
 But that doesn't mean it doesn't have its fair share of pulse-pounding moments!